Last review date: March, 2025

 Commitment to Invest in Infrastructure

-Mexico’s government is committed to promote the development of infrastructure, as well as to maintain and improve the existing one to encourage: 1) a balanced regional development; 2) a sustainable urban development; and, 3) the logistic integration of the country and an improvement in its interconnectivity.
-Through the development of quality infrastructure in the strategic sectors of the country, it is sought to turn Mexico into a global logistics platform with high added value, thereby increasing competitiveness, productivity and prosperity at the national level.
-This is reflected in the following actions and sectors.
-This effort is demonstrated with the following actions:
+The Government of Mexico is firmly committed to promoting the construction of new infrastructure, as well as maintaining and improving existing assets to foster: 1) balanced regional development; 2) sustainable urban development; and 3) enhanced logistical integration and interconnectivity.
+By developing high-quality infrastructure in the country’s strategic sectors, the goal is to position Mexico as a high value-added global logistics platform, thereby increasing national competitiveness, productivity, and prosperity.
+This vision is reflected in the following actions and sectors:

 The Mexican Government’s investments in infrastructure reflects an evident ongoing commitment to foster the country’s economic development:

-The World Bank and the Global Infrastructure Hub1 (GIH) highlight Mexico’s capacity to prepare, procure and manage public-private partnerships.
+The World Bank highlight Mexico’s capacity to prepare, procure and manage public-private partnerships.

 In its document “Benchmarking Infrastructure Development 2023” the World Bank places Mexico as one of most prepared countries in this matters, even when compared to OECD members, and in the different stages places Mexico above the average: